NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 In this lesson you:

+- Created a workflow that handles large datasets efficiently
 - Learned how to implement PCA on hyperspectral data in GEE
-- Created a workflow that handles large datasets efficiently
 - Visualized and exported transformed data
 - Gained experience interpreting PCA results
+- Gained experience running k-Means clustering and interpreting results

 ## Get Lesson Code